guscastaneda/matching-game-of-thrones/README.md

 Matching Game of Thrones is a memory card game inspired by HBO's original series Game of Thrones.

-This was one of my projects for General Assembly's Front-End Development class.
-I wanted to merge my design and front-end development skills and have fun along the way.

 I used awesome character illustrations by Nigel Evan Dennis.
 Make sure to check his work on twitter: @wildlingsgone / @nigelevandennis

 This project is under current development.
 Your feedback will be very appreciated.